moonsightz/lwcba/README.md

 If you copy files in explorer, their paths are passed as arguments.

-By Making shortcut and specifying application path and args in target, you can open URLs(files) by 'copy URL => launch the shortcut'.
+By Making shortcut and specifying application path and args in target, you can set copied text or file paths by 'copy text => launch the shortcut'.

+## Install

+Copy lwcba.exe to a directory where you want to use.

+.exe is not signed(code signing), so the execution may be blocked.

+If you get the error that there is no Visual C Runtime, install it(https://aka.ms/vs/17/release/vc_redist.x64.exe or https://visualstudio.microsoft.com/downloads/)

 ## Restriction